Why Spinal Cord Injuries Are Serious

 - Psychiatrists can help develop a long-term plan for handling the pain and emotional struggles.

-- Rehab nurses can help with areas such as nutrition, self-care, breathing, and education.
+- Rehab nurses can help with nutrition, self-care, breathing, and education.

 - Occupational and physical therapists can encourage movement through everyday routines.